jluk/paastb/classiccompute-allocationerror.md

 2. Deploy your package to a new cloud service.<br>
 Deploying to a new cloud service will often go on a new cluster with enough capacity.
 If successful, update the DNS to point to the new cloud service.

-3. Delete both production and staging slots and redeploy to the existing cloud service<br>
+3. Delete both production and staging slots and redeploy to the existing cloud service.<br>
 The new deployment will go to a cluster that has enough capacity.
 However, this incurs downtime until the new deployment is ready.

 4. Remove the affinity group and [migrate to a Regional Virtual Network] (https://azure.microsoft.com/en-in/documentation/articles/virtual-networks-migrate-to-regional-vnet/)